 I also leave a few treats in a cute metal basket next to the Airbnb welcome letter I provide.
 We supply some mixed nuts (they were $1 a bag at the grocery) and chocolate chip granola bars.

 Think about how they will move around the room and what would be useful.
 My first guests really missed not having a small table and they said that they felt worried to spill or make a mess.
-I found this wonderful modern round table and these great grey chairs to match and it fits perfectly in a small space.
+I found this wonderful modern round table and these great grey chairs to match and it fits perfectly in a small space…

-Set a courtesy quiet hour.
+Set a courtesy Quiet Hour.

-Will I need to report and pay taxes on AirBnB income?
+Will I need to report and pay taxes on Airbnb income?

-Let me know if you have any questions and ill do my best to answer them!
 Click here to start to list your own place on Airbnb!